 Click here to buy it now and prepare for your Palolem trip

-Now, read my comprehensive guide to solo travel in Goa.
+Now, read my comprehensive guide to staying safe and getting around on a solo trip in Goa.